data2viz/data2viz-docs/tutorials/kotlinJS-bar-chart/kotlinjs-bar-chart.md

-# Let's make a Kotlin/JS Barchart
+# Let's make a Kotlin/JS bar chart

 This tutorial is a step-by-step guide that explains how to create a Kotlin/JS project that displays a bar chart inside